butaixianran/Blender-Vmd-Retargeting/README.md

 * In Daz, make sure using "**Export to Bender**" menu to export "`.dbz`" file before importing to blender.
 * When using "**Export to Bender**", have you clicked "**HD**" menu by mistake?
 * In Blender, diffeomorphic daz importer's global setting, make sure you have set Daz lib path with "**Load Root Path**" button.
 * Does this vmd motion use IK?
-If not, uncheck IK when importing.
+If not, set IK to Off before importing.
 * In Blender, Right side, Scene panel, Units section, make sure it is set to 1 Metre.
 * Try another vmd motion from a different author.